toqvist/AnkiHelper/README.md

 ## License
-This software is licensed under GNU General Public License v3.0.
-Read the LICENSE.txt file for more information.
+AnkiHelper is released under the GNU General Public License v3.0.
+For more details, consult the LICENSE.txt file.

+## Download
+To download AnkiHelper visit the [releases page](https://github.com/toqvist/AnkiHelper/releases/tag/v1.0).